Meet Our Faculty and Staff

-Dean of Student Success and Retention, Senior Class Dean, and Part-Time Professor of University Studies
+Dean of Student Success and Retention and Professor of University Studies

 Julianne Miranda has been a member of the steering committee since returning to DePauw in August 2014.
 She serves as the Dean of Student Success and Retention, Senior Class Dean, and is a Professor of University Studies.
 As part of her responsibilities, she coordinates retention and success for all students and works specifically with the senior class to support transition from college to graduate school and careers.
 She also provides support for the Environmental Fellows Program through regular workshops on reflective writing and professional presence.
 Julianne earned her Master of Music in Piano Performance and Literature from Indiana University and from 1994-2006 was a faculty member in the DePauw University School of Music.

 Jeanette K. Pope, Ph.
 D.

 Professor of Geosciences and Faculty Sustainability Coordinator

 Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and also serves as the Faculty Sustainability Coordinator.
 She teaches several environmental geoscience courses, including Hydrogeology, Geochemistry, and Environmental Science Seminar.
 She hopes that her classes are pathways to more sophisticated understandings of the powerful, interacting physical and chemical systems that govern our planet.
 She has also worked with DePauw students and the Big Walnut Creek Watershed Alliance to determine the effects of agricultural runoff on water quality.